emiracherif/ONTdeCIPHER/README.md

 ### Pipeline output results

-After running ONTdeCIPHER steps your working directory will the following files and folders.
+After running ONTdeCIPHER steps you will hava in your working directory the following files and folders.

 	├── DagFiles